Scare up some fun this Halloween by making Jack Skellington Fudge for all your favorite ghouls and goblins. It's easy using a 2-ingredient recipe.

 Can I make white chocolate fudge on the stove?

-- Yes, pour the white chocolate and sweetened condensed milk (and salt if using) in a medium sized saucepan.
+- Yes, pour the white chocolate and sweetened condensed milk (and salt if using) into a medium-sized saucepan.

 - Remove from heat and let the pan sit for 3 minutes.